 All responses were scored by fully vetted scorers who were supervised by Scoring Team Leaders (STLs).
 The Scoring Supervisors monitored the work of the STLs assigned to them.
 The Scoring Content Specialist monitored the work of the Scoring Supervisors, STL, and scorers.
-Scoring Content Specialists are full-time Cognia staff who report to the Scoring Content Group Manager, who in turn reports to the Director for Content and Quality in the Scoring Services department.
-This hierarchical structure whereby each level monitors the one below ensures reliable quality and consistency in scoring.
+Scoring Content Specialists report to the Scoring Content Group Manager.
+This hierarchical structure, whereby each level monitors the one below, ensures reliable quality and consistency in scoring.